 “The clause is in my contract,” she stated, “but I can’t claim it.”

 Jon raised an eyebrow at her.
 “Okay, you’ve lost me.”

 She lowered her head again, sighing deeply.
 “I was — unwise with my finances, and I had a swarm of creditors continually banging on my door.
-To avoid bankruptcy, I asked my boyfriend for some help, and he put me in touch with some people he knew.”
+That car of mine sitting out in the parking lot is the cause of one of them.
+To avoid bankruptcy, I asked my boyfriend for some help; I thought he could loan me some money, but instead he put me in touch with some people he knew.”